gillesboisson/blender-probes-export/readme.md

 Global environment is a global probe which render pano and pack irradiance and radiance data in separate files.

-It use the same irradiance and radiance algorithm as other probes but with global settings define in scene or global settings panel
+It use the same irradiance and radiance algorithm as other probes but with global settings define in render settings panel

 TODO: create custom blender objet rather using reflectance probe It can be define through a blender radiance cubemap with Use as global probe environment option checked